Automated Database Testing via LLM-Synthesized SQL Features: Evaluation

-\paragraph{Features learning costs} We measured the cost required by \SystemName{} to discover new features and improve branch coverage over a six-hour run on SQLite, DuckDB, and PostgreSQL.
-Each learning phase will be triggered only when executing a sufficient number of test cases (\emph{e.g.}, 200K SQL statements).
-We increment the feature count when \SystemName{} generates a valid, previously unseen code fragment for a given level of SQL sketch, filtering out duplicates and invalid fragments.
-We also record the branch coverage of the DBMSs during execution.
-Figure~\ref{fig:feature-cost} demonstrates the cumulative number of learned features (solid line) and branch coverage (dashed line) against total API cost in USD. \SystemName{} learns over 400 features on all three DBMS for under 1 US dollar, achieving similar performance in terms of branch coverage close to the original SQLancer.
+\paragraph{Feature learning costs} We measured the cost required by \SystemName{} to discover new features and improve branch coverage over a six-hour run on SQLite, DuckDB, and PostgreSQL.
+Each learning phase was triggered only after executing a sufficient number of test cases (\emph{e.g.}, 200K SQL statements).
+We incremented the feature count when \SystemName{} generated a valid, previously unseen code fragment for a given level of SQL sketch, filtering out duplicates and invalid fragments.
+We also recorded the branch coverage of the DBMSs during execution.
+Figure~\ref{fig:feature-cost} demonstrates the cumulative number of learned features (solid line) and branch coverage (dashed line) against total API cost in USD. \SystemName{} learns over 400 features on all three DBMSs for under 1 US dollar, achieving branch coverage close to that of the original SQLancer.
 On DuckDB, it learns around 400 features for less than \$0.4 and outperforms SQLancer.
 Note that SQLite’s higher throughput triggers more frequent learning phases, and thus has a higher cost.

-\paragraph{Validity rate} We measure the query and statement validity rates of \SystemName{} when learning new features over a six-hour run on SQLite, DuckDB, and PostgreSQL with and without the fragment validation mechanisms.
+\paragraph{Validity rate} We measured the query and statement validity rates of \SystemName{} when learning new features over a six-hour run on SQLite, DuckDB, and PostgreSQL with and without the fragment validation mechanisms.
 Figure~\ref{fig:validity} shows the cumulative success rate of the generated SQL statements, including both DDL and DML statements, and queries over time.
 When fragment validation is disabled, the validity rate declines by \SQLiteValidityDrop{}, \DuckDBValidityDrop{}, and \PostgreSQLValidityDrop{} on SQLite, DuckDB, and PostgreSQL, respectively.
-The validity rate does not reach zero, since \SystemName{} also generates common features besides the newly learned features.
+The validity rate remains above zero, since \SystemName{} generates common features besides the newly learned features.
 Among the three systems, SQLite achieves the highest overall validity, due to its dynamic typing and ability to coerce most values into the required types.

 \result{LLM usage is incurred once per DBMS during the initial learning phase: learning around 400 fragments costs at most \$1 per DBMS and completes in under six hours.
 After that, \SystemName{} invokes no LLM during test-case generation and its throughput matches \ProjectName{}.
 Learned fragments persist across runs and across DBMS versions, so the one-time cost is amortized over every subsequent CI run.}